Szymon-Budziak/Save_that_bridge_android_game/README.md

 # Save That Bridge

-"Save That Bridge" is an Android application project written in Java in AndroidStudio for Game Design and Development course at UNINA.
+"Save That Bridge" is an Android game written in Java and in AndroidStudio for Game Design and Development course at UNINA.

 ## Gameplay